Endurance (1912 ship): Aftermath

 The crew remained camped on the ice in the hopes that the floe would bring them closer to one of various islands.
 In April 1916, they set off in the Endurance's three ship's boats and eventually landed on Elephant Island.
 Because the island was remote and rarely visited, Shackleton decided that help needed to be sought.
 On 24 April, he, Worsley, and four others began a voyage in a ship's boat, named James Caird, for South Georgia.
 After reaching South Georgia, Shackleton worked on arranging a rescue mission for those left on Elephant Island.
 Shackleton and Worsley made three voyages in different vessels that were unable to get through the ice to reach them.

-The fourth attempt, in the Yelcho (loaned by the Chilean government) was successful, and all of the twenty-two members of the crew who had remained on Elephant Island were safely rescued on 30 August 1916 – 128 days after Shackleton had left in James Caird.
+The fourth attempt was made in the ill-suited Yelcho (lent by the Chilean government) and was successful.
+Despite the uncertainty of travel conditions (such as the vessel having no radio or double hull), all of the twenty-two members of the crew who had remained on Elephant Island were safely rescued on 30 August 1916 – 128 days after Shackleton had left in James Caird.

 The actual retrieval of the men from the beach was done as quickly as possible, before the ice closed in again.
 But, even in that haste, care was taken to collect all the records and photographs of the expedition, as these gave the only hope of Shackleton paying the expenses of the failed expedition.
+Meanwhile, Yelcho's commander Luis Pardo was quickly regarded as a national hero in Chile, with the British government granting him a large monetary award, which he turned down.

 Wreck

 In 1998, wreckage found at Stinker Point on the southwestern side of Elephant Island was incorrectly identified as flotsam from the ship.
 It instead was from the 1877 wreck of the Connecticut sealing ship Charles Shearer.
 In 2001, wreck hunter David Mearns unsuccessfully planned an expedition to find the wreck of Endurance.
 By 2003, two rival groups were making plans for an expedition to find the wreck, but no expedition was mounted at the time.

 In 2010, Mearns announced a new plan to search for the wreck.
 The plan was sponsored by the National Geographic Society but was subject to finding sponsorship for the balance of the US$10 million estimated cost.
 A 2013 study by Adrian Glover of the Natural History Museum, London correctly suggested the Antarctic Circumpolar Current could preserve the wreck on the seabed by keeping wood-boring "ship worms" away.
 A Weddell Sea Expedition to locate and possibly photograph the wreck using long-range autonomous underwater vehicles (AUVs) was underway in the Antarctic summer of 2018–2019.
 This expedition failed when the researchers' AUV was lost to the ice.

+Having examined Frank Worsley's original log books housed at the Canterbury Museum, Christchurch, New Zealand, and closely studied his navigational methods, Lars Bergman and Robin Stuart published an analysis of the wreck's likely position relative to the position given in the log.